Seagate/cortx/doc/community-build/ProvisionReleaseBuild.md

       echo ${device_list#*,}
       ```

-   C. To find the interfaces as per zones defined in your VM, run:
+   C. Run the following command to create a config.ini file:

       ```
-      firewall-cmd --get-active-zones
-      ```

-   D. Run the following command to create a config.ini file:

-      ```
       vi ~/config.ini
       ```

-   E. Paste the code below into the config file replacing your network interface names with ens33,ens34, ens35, and storage disks with /dev/sdb,../dev/sdc:
+   D. Paste the code below into the config file replacing your network interface names with ens33,ens34,ens35, and storage disks with /dev/sdb,../dev/sdc:

       **Note:** The values used in the below code are for example purpose, update the values as per the inputs received from the above steps.